MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-summary.md

 ---
-title: "Overview of GDPR compliance for Dynamics 365 Virtual Agent for Customer Service"
+title: "Overview of GDPR compliance for Power Virtual Agents"
-description: "Learn how to respond​ to GDPR Data Subject Requests for Dynamics 365 Virtual Agent for Customer Service." ms.date: 05/29/2019 ms.service:
+description: "Learn how to respond​ to GDPR Data Subject Requests for Power Virtual Agents." ms.date: 05/29/2019 ms.service:
   - "dynamics-365-ai"